veraalex97/docker-wp/README.md

 You can close the browser if you'd like.

-<p>The GulpJS tasks I wrote, let's you and your team export and import the database at will and work on plugins and themes without having to refresh the browser</p>
+<p>The GulpJS tasks let's you and your team export and import the database at will and work on plugins and themes without having to refresh the browser</p>

 While docker is still running, let's run the browser-sync server.